puzzledShark/blogBoi/index.md

 ---
 title: Welcome to my dev blog
 ---

-This is where I put my various blogs about some of my personal projects or some overviews of my previous jobs.
+Hello!
+Welcome to my dev blog, this is Kenny Nguyen speaking, I tossed this github pages site up mostly to elaborate on various projects and overviews of previous jobs I held.

 External Links:
 [Github](https://github.com/puzzledShark)